Yu-Jack/go-concurrency-patterns/README.md

 # Introduction

-This repo demos for golang concurrent patterns.
+This repo demos for golang concurrency patterns after read [Concurrency in Go](https://www.oreilly.com/library/view/concurrency-in-go/9781491941294/).
+There are something I modified in these examples.

+1. Buffered or unbuffered channel both are okay, it doesn't have effect in these examples.
+But for memory efficiency, I choose unbuffered channel.
+2. I reorder the pattern for easily learning based on my opinion.
+So there might be a difference between repo and book.
+3. In each example, it will print `expected 1 goroutine, got goroutine: 1`.
+That means the program close all goroutines safely (except main goroutine) to avoid goroutine leaks.

 # Outline

-In each example, it will print `expected 1 goroutine, got goroutine: 1`.
-That means the program close all goroutines safely (except main goroutine) to avoid goroutine leaking.

 | Concurrency Pattern                           |
 |-----------------------------------------------|